Kimskogfelter/Recipe-site/README.md

 - Shows all the latest recipes
 - The user can click on a specific recipe to see more detail about it
-- A heart symbol is on each recipe so a logged in user can choose to save the recipe to use it later on

 #### RECIPE DETAIL PAGE

 - The detail page for a recipe
-- Shows the name of the recipe, ingridients, steps on how to make the recipe, heart icon to be able to save the recipe
+- Shows the name of the recipe, ingridients, steps on how to make the recipe
 - The user can choose to edit or delete their own created recipes on this page but needs to be logged in for these functions to show.
 - The user can leave a comment on the recipe of they are logged in.
 Also edit/delete and old comment they have made